Find out about postgraduate funding and fees at CCCU.

 If you are an international student please visit our international fees and funding advice page.

-The majority of our Master's by Research courses cost the following:
+The majority of our Master's by Research courses will cost the following in 2025/26:

 MPhil / PhD by Publication fees will be:

 Tuition fees for all courses are payable on an annual basis, except where stated.
-Please read the Tuition Fee Statement on our T&Cs page for further information regarding tuition fees and year on year fee increases.
+Updated fees can be found on the relevant course page.

 In 2024/25 the full-time Postgraduate Certificate in Education (PGCE) tuition fee will be £9,250 for UK students and £15,500 for Overseas students.